w3c/wai-curricula/content/content-author/clear-content.md

 * Show examples of text passages with clear, easy to understand, and easy to read language.
 Compare those with passages that do not meet these requirements.
 Emphasize that clear and easy to understand  passages are essential for people with disabilities and benefit all.
 * Demonstrate use of active versus passive voice in sentence structures.
 Explain how addressing the reader directly and identifying the person or thing carrying the action helps people understand the content easier.
 Emphasize how this improves the ability of several groups of people with disabilities to understand text.
 * Demonstrate how different font types and sizes impact readability of the content.
 Demonstrate use of font types, such as Sans Serif, that provide a good reading experience.
-Explain that defining which fonts to use is a designers responsibility.
+Providing the text is a content author's responsibility.
+Defining which fonts to use is a designer's responsibility.

 #### Ideas to Assess Knowledge for Topic